Skip to content

 (You don't need to read this section unless you're curious!)

-divbase-cli relies on 2 files stored locally to preserve state between commands/sessions:
+1. divbase-cli relies on a config file to store your state between commands/sessions:

-You do not need to manually modify these files.
+You should never need to manually modify your config files.
 The commands above will create and update them for you as needed.

 Access from multiple workstations

-If you plan to access divbase from say both your laptop and HPC, you will need to install divbase-cli in both places and set up the config and login in both places separately.
+If you plan to access DivBase from, for example both your laptop and HPC, you will need to install divbase-cli in both places and set up the config and login into both places separately.
+For using DivBase in pipelines/scripts/HPCs, you may want to check out our guide on Using DivBase Programmatically